 Cultural humility is a life-long self-examination and accountability process that helps people think critically about their own assumptions, beliefs, biases, and values in order to address historic and current inequalities.
 While uncomfortable learning moments will arise, this process is designed to create humble and emotionally intelligent people rather than “perfect” experts.
 Working Toward Cultural Humility

-Assess attitudinal, structural, and cultural change that contributes to the common good and RIT’s values
+Assess and respond to attitudinal, structural, and cultural transformation that contributes to the common good and RIT’s values.

 skills learned including self-reflection, active listening, empathy, using micro-affirmations and problem solving from different viewpoints

-Tier 2: In a 15 person group, join a group of faculty, staff and students for the intentional practice of dialoguing across difference of identity, experience and opinion over a 5-week period.
+Circles: In a 15 person group, join a group of faculty, staff and students for the intentional practice of dialoguing across difference of identity, experience and opinion over a 5-week period.
 Each cohort's topic will be informed by a kind of media to guide conversation.
-Program operates between September 18 and October 16.
-Time fo each cohort TBD.
-This semester is a pilot experiment for future consideration.
+Program operates from February 13 through March 24.
 Open to students, staff and faculty.
-Applications due September 4.
+Applications due by February 3.

 Each participant must complete six workshops.
 Four are considered core requirements.
-The remaining two workshops are electives that each participant can choose from a list of yearly offerings.
+The remaining two workshops are electives that each participant can choose from this list of Spring 2024 offerings.
 Once completed, participants will receive a downloadable certificate and a sticker to indicate you can serve as a diversity champion on campus.
 This opportunity is only available for faculty, staff, and graduate students.
 Employees sign up via Talent Roadmap and type in “cultural humility” into the search engine and click on “instructor-led.”
-Faculty/staff sign-up through Talent Roadmap search for “cultural humility” and select “instructor-led” under Delivery Type Graduate student sign-up Participants Are Saying
+Faculty/staff sign-up through Talent Roadmap search for “cultural humility” and select “instructor-led” under Delivery Type Participants Are Saying

 RIT Diversity Theater uses theater based methods, initiatives and hands on experiences to explore what it means to successfully cultivate a community rich in diversity and inclusion.